-- Methane conversion factor for management system S, climate region K (MCF{S,K}) as 79% considering the temperature for southeast region /26/ and according table 10.8 IPCC 2006 /24/; - Fraction of manure handled in baseline animal manure management system "j".
-The poject will handle 100% of swine population. - Default of daily volatile solid excreted (VS{default}) by livestock category as 0.3 kg/animal/day for Market Swine (finishers, nursery, boars) and 0.46 kg/hd/day for Breeding Swine (gilts, sows), considering the genetic used on swine farms from Western Europe according to IPCC 2006 Volume 4 (Agriculture) chapter 10 (Livestock) tables 10A-7 and 10A-8 /24/, and evidenced trough the genetic evidences /6/; - Maximum methane production (B0) as 0.45 m3CH4/kgVS considering the genetic used on swine farms from Western Europe according to IPCC 2006 Volume 4 (Agriculture) chapter 10 (Livestock) tables 10A-7 and 10A-8 /24/, and evidenced through the genetic evidences /6/.

-- Default average animal weight of a defined population at the project site (W default) considering market swine as 50kg and breeding swine 198 kg, according IPCC 2006 and Western Europe genetic /29//6/; - Model correction factor to account for model uncertainties in accordance with AMS-III.D (version 17).
+- Methane conversion factor for management system S, climate region K (MCF{S,K}) as 79% considering the temperature for central region /26/ and according table 10.8 IPCC 2006 /24/; - Fraction of manure handled in baseline animal manure management system "j".
+The poject will handle 100% of swine population; - Default of daily volatile solid excreted (VS{default}) for livestock category as 0.3 kg/animal/day for Market Swine (finishers, nursery, boars) and 0.46 kg/hd/day for Breeding Swine (gilts, sows), considering the genetic used on swine farms from Western Europe according to IPCC 2006 Volume 4 (Agriculture) chapter10 (Livestock) tables 10A-7 and 10A-8 /24/, and evidenced trough the genetic evidences /6/; - Maximum methane production (B0) as 0.45 m3CH4/kgVS considering the genetic used on swine farms from Western Europe according to IPCC 2006 Volume 4 (Agriculture) chapter10 (Livestock) tables 10A-7 and 10A-8 /24/ and evidenced trough the genetic evidences /6/; - Default average animal weight of a defined population at the project site (W default) considering market swine as 50kg and breeding swine 198 kg, according IPCC 2006 and Western Europe genetic /24/ /30/; - Model correction factor to account for model uncertainties in accordance with AMS-III.D (version 17).